MicrosoftDocs/win32/desktop-src/Msi/importing-localized-error-and-actiontext-tables.md

 ---
-Description: 'Localized language versions of the Error table and ActionText table are provided by the Windows Installer SDK.
-The French language versions of these tables, Error.FRA and ActionTe.FRA, are located in the Intl folder of the Windows Installer SDK.' ms.assetid: '8de687c8-c7da-497e-8a90-2404096ad100'
+Description: Localized language versions of the Error table and ActionText table are provided by the Windows Installer SDK.
+The French language versions of these tables, Error.FRA and ActionTe.FRA, are located in the Intl folder of the Windows Installer SDK. ms.assetid: 8de687c8-c7da-497e-8a90-2404096ad100
-title: Importing Localized Error and ActionText Tables
+title: Importing Localized Error and ActionText Tables ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Importing Localized Error and ActionText Tables